timothymiller/full-stack-2019/pages/welcome.md

 - Checkout /api/add-email & /components/EmailList for examples on interacting with MongoDB in a serverless MERN stack.

 ### TODO How to setup GraphQL

+## License

+This Template is licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.